paps/api-store/store/LinkedIn Profile Scraper/LinkedIn Profile Scraper.md

 <center>![](https://phantombuster.imgix.net/api-store/repetition-setup.png)</center>

-To forget to click 💾 <span style="color:blue">Save</span> at the bottom of the page!
+Don't forget to click 💾 <span style="color:blue">Save</span> at the bottom of the page!

 For example, 10 profiles scraped per launch, 8 launches per day: you'll have a total of 80 profiles per day.
 We recommend not exceeding these values with this API.
 (Read more below about LinkedIn's limits.)